digitalhhz/appliance/README.md

 6. Test your appliance by visiting Portainer [your-ip-address:9000] or Node Red [your-ip-address:1880]

-## Part 2: How to build a new application
+## Part 2: How to build a new Custom Appliance

 1. To have a connection to the Base Appliance - Fork this Repo and clone your new repository to your target application hardware.